mmoran0032/reu2016/presentations/day03_notes.md

   f.read()  # f.readline() for just one line
   f.close()
   ```
-  - `read/readline` return an empty string if they have reached the end of the
+  - `read/readline` returns an empty string if they have reached the end of the
     file, so you can use this as a "sentinel" value
   - An empty line still contains a newline (`\n`) character